 As Jeff Cooper says, “Remember the first rule of gunfighting… have a gun.”
 With the right Glock 43x holster, you can have your Glock 43x when you need it.

 A common pain point on holsters is a sweat guard.
 They often have shape points that create discomfort when wearing the holster.
 They often have sharp corners at the sides of the channel for the slide stop.

 We round the sweat guard so it’s more comfortable to carry.

-Our IWB Glock 43x Holsters have a built in wing that tucks the grip of the gun close to the body.
+Our IWB Glock 43x Holsters have a built-in wing that tucks the gun’s grip close to the body.

 The rounded edges on our G43x holsters make the holster comfortable to carry.

 Glock 43x Concealed Carry